Skip to content

 Transform Pipeline

-All three transforms run in sequence through a shared pipeline in TiptapEditor.transformHtml().
-The method parses the HTML into a DOM, calls every registered transform in order, and serializes the result back to an HTML string.
-This keeps the transform logic decoupled from the editor core — modules simply declare their transforms and the editor handles the rest.
+All transforms run in sequence through a shared pipeline.
+The HTML is parsed into a DOM, every registered transform runs in order, and the result is serialized back to an HTML string.
+Modules simply declare their transforms and the editor handles the rest.

 The editor adapts to different use cases through a WysiwygProfile.
 The profile controls: